kaboc/flutter_custom_text/README.md

 An example to parse hashtags with a custom pattern and apply styles to them.

-A hashtag has a wide variety of definitions, but here as an example, it is defined as a string that starts with "#" followed by an alphabet and then by alphanumerics, and is enclosed with white spaces.
+A hashtag has a wide variety of definitions, but here as an example, it is defined as a string that starts with "#" followed by an alphabet and then alphanumerics, and is enclosed with white spaces.

 ```dart